T-Pau/Joyride/Documentation/Joyride.md

 ![](images/Trackball.png)

-Some mice support joystick mode, in which the directions are pressed proportional to their movement speed.
+Some mice support joystick mode, in which the directions are pressed for a duration proportional to their movement speed.

+To enable this mode on a 1351 mouse, press the right button while connecting it.

+This view displays x/y and two buttons, although some models only have one button.

 ### NEOS Mouse